 Lessons learned are often expensive, but in the end, they’re worth the cost.

-As the contractor began his work, I quickly realized the difference 30 years of experience makes.
-So much difference, in fact, that I started to consider a difficult decision to have him tear up and redo all the work we slaved over just weeks before.
+Not even an hour into the contractor’s work, I realized the difference that thirty years of experience makes.
+So much difference, in fact, that I considered the difficult decision of having him tear up and redo all the work we had slaved over.

 The Value of a Lessoned Learned

-Worth is found in the redemption that comes when you confess the mistake and then learn the better way.
+Worth is found in the redemption that follows when you take the failure to the throne of grace.

-As we have all experienced, the mistakes, failures and wrong turns we make in life are costly in all kinds of ways.
+Indeed, as we have all experienced, the mistakes, failures and wrong turns we make in life are costly in all kinds of ways.
 Some cost precious time.
-Others result in the loss of innocence, relationships and, yes, money.
-Now certainly, in and of themselves the mistakes aren’t worth anything.
-But the worth is found in the redemption that comes when you confess the mistake and then learn the better way so that you don’t repeat it.
-It’s the character that’s built, the testimony that’s told and the healing that happens that make the lesson learned worth the cost it took to learn it.
+Others cost innocence, relationships and, yes, money.
+Unquestionably, in and of themselves, mistakes are not worth anything.
+The worth is found in the redemption that follows when you take the failure to the throne of grace, ask God to teach you something from it and do something with it.
+It is the character that is built, the testimony that is told and the healing that happens that make the lesson learned worth the cost it took to learn it.